roomforyeesus/flappyburd/README.md

-# flappyburd
+## flappyburd

- so far it's just flappy block
+ >so far it's just flappy block

+ >next step will be to style, and add multiplayer capabilities.